F-I-D-O/Manuals/manuals/Programming/C++/C++ Manual.md

 # Functions
 [cppreference](https://en.cppreference.com/w/cpp/language/functions)

+## Function Declaration and Definition
+In C and C++, functions must have a:
+- **declaration** (signature) that specifies the function name, return type, and parameters
+- **definition** that specifies the function body

+The declaration has to be provided before the first use (call) of the function.
+The definition can be provided later.

+The declaration is typically provided in a header file, so that the function can be used outside the translation unit.
+The definition is typically provided in a source file.

+### Merged Declaration and Definition
+If the function is not used outside the translation unit, the declaration and definition can be merged, i.e., the definition is itself a declaration.
+However, this is not recommended because after adding a corresponding declaration to one of the included headers (including libraries), the merged declaration/definition will become a definition of that function, which will be manifested as a linker error (multiple definitions of the function).
+Therefore, to control the visibility of the function, it is better to use other methods, provides in Section [Visibility of Functions](#function-visibility).

 ## Deciding between free function, member function and static member function
 Basically, you should decide as follows: